DCMLab/probabilistic_harmony_model/README.md

 # Chord Types and Ornamentation

-This repository contains the code and data used for the paper "Chord Types and Ornamentation".
+This repository contains the code and data used for the paper "Chord Types and Ornamentation – A Bayesian Learning Model of Extended Chord Profiles".

-Authors: Christoph Finkensiep, Petter Ericson, Sebastian Klassmann, Martin Rohrmeier.

 ## Data